 Accommodation: Paço Vitorino

-The third day of our trip it does not follow the route, but we will be doing a route cycling from the hotel, upstream to Ponte da Barca.
-This is other little village with a medieval bridge and we will continue through the other side of the river down to Lagoa, a natural reserve where we will be finished.
+The third day of our trip we will complete a cycling tour from the hotel upstream to Ponte da Barca, a small village with a medieval bridge.
+We will continue through the other side of the river down to Lagoa, a natural reserve where we will finish the ride.
 Lunch in a local restaurant and a brief tour in the van is included.